PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Activities section was not working properly on smaller devices when created with <div>s and positioned with a float attribute.
   Float caused this section to overlapp content under it on a mobile device :
     - Decided to use Bootstrap's grid system instead.

+### Un-resolved Bugs

+- HTML validator showing 18 info messages due to the built-in code beautifier in CodeAnywhere :
+    - Asked other students on Slack.
+    - Looked for a similar issue on a stack overflow.